 Perform another set of push-ups, except this time, take three solid seconds to lower yourself down, and hold the bottom position for two seconds before pressing back up.
 Do as many as possible.
 You won’t get near as many as you did with the first set.

 Now you’ve experienced how you can make traditional bodyweight exercises more difficult by just changing the tempo.
 You can do the same thing with all of bodyweight exercises, too.
+(For example these glute, shoulder, and leg exercises).

 From there, you can combine the techniques – perform a more difficult variation and adjust the tempo.
 The possibilities are truly endless.